Kids Helping Kids: Sponsors

 Deckers Outdoor Corporation, a function-orientated footwear manufacturer based in Goleta, California, has been the title sponsor of Kids Helping Kids since 2009.
 They have generously contributed over $160,000 to Kids Helping Kids.
 In 2013, the State Farm Youth Advisory Board rewarded Kids Helping Kids a $78,400 grant to facilitate Kids Helping Kids Santa Barbara's mission to expand on a national level.

 Causes

-A total of 2,200,000 has been raised by Kids Helping Kids.
+A total of $2,200,000 has been raised by Kids Helping Kids.

 Locally, Kids Helping Kids has donated directly to the Unity Shoppe as well as annually covering the cost of AP tests and lab fees for lower income families.
 In 2011, Kids Helping Kids helped subsidize the medical and funeral costs for a local student who was killed in car accident.
 Additionally, the organization replaced a visual aid machine for a local student and gave a grant to a grade school band to purchase brand new instruments.

-Globally, Kids Helped Kids has funded the building of a preschool and orphanage in Rwanda, which benefits vulnerable orphans and children.
-Kids Helping Kids also paid for a safe house to be built in Nicaragua.
+Globally, Kids Helping Kids has funded the building of a preschool and orphanage in Rwanda, which benefits vulnerable orphans and children.
+Kids Helping Kids also paid for a safe house to be built in Nicaragua, and Ileana's Smile/Ileana's School of Hope, which has its origins from a young girl who lived in a trash dump community in Managua, Nicaragua.